Cashkid500/Cashkid500/README.md

 ## What am I learning right now?
-  🌱 I’m currently learning JavaScript and Software Engineering in general
+  🌱 I’m currently learning Flutter and Software Engineering in general

 ## What am I currently working on?
-  Backend Road work
+  Mobile Application Development

 ## 💞 I’m looking to collaborate on solving real world problems